MOTM · Integrating Sport & Physical Activity

 Inclusive activity tips

-Short scenario: good vs. less inclusive practice
+Short scenario: better vs. less inclusive practice

 Tips for mentors: initiating activity-based meetings